The unreasonable effectiveness of the $n \Sigma v$ approximation: Collision rate in degenerate systems

 A rough approximation of equation~\ref{eq:collision_rate_of_intersection} gives

 The expected number of intersections $\left< N_{int} \right>$ in a system with $N$ particles is roughly $\sim N^2 \frac{D}{R}$, giving an average total collision rate of

 See appendix~\ref{appendix:nsv_in_average} for a general proof that $\nsv$ is always correct in an ensemble average.
 Note that the expected number of intersections may be $<1$ in some systems.
-Most realisations of such systems will not have collisions at all; conversely, some realisations will have a rate of collisions far greater than $N\nsv$, with intersections yielding collisions repeatedly.
+Most realizations of such systems will not have collisions at all; conversely, some realizations will have a rate of collisions far greater than $N\nsv$, with intersections yielding collisions repeatedly.